 Bella had an extremely dramatic background, having been born in a work camp in Siberia, Stalin’s USSR.
-Her extended family moved later to France, where she still today has some family.
-Bella’s family lived in France for a long period and so Bella became a native French speaker.
+Her extended family somehow managed to move later to France, where she still today has some family.
+Bella’s family lived in France for a long period of time, and so Bella became a native French speaker.
 After many years in France her close family moved to New Jersey.
-They were still there when I knew Bella and I met her mother once when I spent a night with them during a language convention in the City.when I was the chauffeur.
+They were still there when I knew Bella and I met her mother once when I spent a night with them during a language convention in the City, when I was the chauffeur.
 Bella doesn’t like to talk about where she was born and I don’t blame her.
-But I learned about it from her daughter Laura who was staying with us here for a couple of days in our Lyon suburb with her boyfriend Paul many years ago. it was not the Gulag, Laura stressed when we were sitting at our breakfast table one morning some time in the 90s.
+But I learned about it from her daughter Laura who was staying with us here with her boyfriend Paul for a couple of days many years ago in our Lyon suburb. it was not the Gulag, Laura stressed when we were sitting at our breakfast table one ling morning some time in the 90s.
 I don’t know where the line goes, and clearly Bella’s family were in this work camp because they were Jews.
 What is important is how they somehow managed to leave and get to France.
 Laura and Paul later got married and the third generation is now growing up.

 Norma was born in New York City, and she was married to Ted.
 Her father had a second-hand bookstore down-town in Manhattan.
 I was once there with Norma and, glancing at the shelves, I happened to find a Swedish book by an excellent contemporary writer and journalist, Jan-Olof Olsson, whose pen name was Jolo.
 The book was Chicago.
 In Swedish!

-So we all drove up to the hiking trail in the Catskills in New York State.
+So we all drove up to the hiking trail in the Appalachian Trail in Vermont.
 We were first greeted by a horde of deer who were not the least bit shy of people.
 After we had admired and talked to the deer, two people came down from the trail – stark naked.
 Norma turned away and chuckled.
 It turned out that the young man in his birthday suit was a former boyfriend of hers and she didn’t care to be recognized and talk to him in his present attire.
 This would have been in 1966 and the flower-power movement was in full swing, even though the Woodstock festival was a few years off.
-‘Make love, not war’ was going strong in 1966.
+“Make love, not war” was going strong in 1966.